Gomaink/cubic/README.md

 npm run devstart
 ```

+**!!!
+For your test environment you need to generate an SSL certificate, and add the files to the root folder (the files are configured for: cert.pem, csr.pem and key.pem) !!!**

-The application will run on `http://localhost:3000.`
+The application will run on `https://localhost:3000.`

 # API Documentation
 Below is the list of available API endpoints for the Cubic platform.